aws-samples/eks-workshop-v2/website/docs/security/kyverno/restricting-images.md

 pod/nginx-public created
 ```

-The Pod was successfuly created!
+The Pod was successfully created!

 You have seen how you can block Images from public registries to run on your EKS Clusters, and restrict only allowed Image Repositories.
 One can further go ahead, and allow only private repositories as a Security Best Practice.